Hongrun/Hongrun.github.io/_posts/2018-12-26-welcome-to-my-blog.md

 {: .lead}
 <!–-break-–>

 This blog is built using a [jekyll template][jekyll_template] I found on github.
 This template is perfect for me because it has both blog and resume features, which is exactly what I want.
 It's also so pretty!!
 Now, how did I make it my own?
-To my surprise, it's not a hussle at all.
+To my surprise, it's not a hassle at all.

 Our first step is to host the template onto our domain on `github.io` and it is unbelievably simple: